How (and When) to File a 1099 Form

-Copy A of Form 1099-MISC must be submitted to the IRS by February 28, 2017 if you file by mail, or March 31, 2017 if you file electronically.
+Copy A of Form 1099-MISC must be submitted to the IRS by January 31, 2018, regardless of whether you file electronically or by mail.

 4. Submit Form 1096

-If you file a physical copy of Copy A to the IRS, you also need to complete and file Form 1096.
+If you file a physical copy of Form 1099-MISC, Copy A to the IRS, you also need to complete and file Form 1096.

-The IRS uses Form 1096 to track every 1099 you are filing for the year.
+The IRS uses Form 1096 to track every physical 1099 you are filing for the year.

 5. Check If You Need to Submit 1099 Forms With Your State